cmpi-standard/headers/updates.md

 * Added the erroneously removed convenience function for getMessage() back in.
 * Changed the @fulldescription and @convfunction special commands to generate a paragraph instead of a cross reference item.
+* Changed Doxygen special commands to include \n to avoid unintended nesting when specified without empty separator line.
+* Changed Doxygen special commands @addedNNN and @requiredNNN to automatically generate standard text.
+Changed their usages to accomodate that.

 22 July - Andy
 --------------